jeka-dev/jeka/README.md

 Also do not hesitate to [contact contributors](https://github.com/djeang) to discuss about what is best to start with.

 ## Coding rule
-If you contribute to Jerkar Core project, there's only 1 rule : try to mimick the current style :-).
+If you contribute to Jerkar Core project, there's only 1 rule : try to mimic the current style :-).
 More concretely :

 * Make a class public only when really needed.
 If a class is public, it should be prefixed with `Jk` (The goal is to not pollute auto-completion in IDE when Jerkar is on the build path).